-Below, we'll share a brief overview of the four members of the GE Optima CT scanner family, including slice count, tube type, ASIR availability, and special features.
+Below, we'll share a brief overview of the four members of the GE Optima CT scanner family, including slice count, tube type, ASiR availability, and special features.
+If you prefer a more visual approach, scroll to the bottom to see the video version of this blog.

 GE Optima CT Series 101